Accessibility statement for www.scottishhumanrights.com

 We know some parts of this website are not fully accessible:

-• Some older PDF documents are not fully accessible to screen reader software.
+• Some PDF documents may not be fully accessible to screen reader software.
+This may particularly affect those published before 23 September 2018.
 You can request an accessible version or alternative format of any PDF by contacting us.

 • email hello@scottishhumanrights.com